 Students will gain hands on experience with techniques used for sampling, measuring, monitoring, evaluating, and managing natural resources.
 Biological, chemical, and geophysical field and laboratory techniques for environmental assessment will be the central focus of the course.
 The use and care of environmental instrumentation will also be covered.
-Special attention will be given to assessment of tribal land and water resources.
 Prerequisite: ES110.
 (Science with lab)